Gustaf Dalén

-Nils Gustaf Dalén ([ˈɡɵ̂sːtav daˈleːn]; 30 November 1869 – 9 December 1937) was a Swedish Nobel laureate and industrialist, engineer, inventor and long-term CEO of the AGA company and inventor of the AGA cooker and the Dalén light.
-In 1912 he was awarded the Nobel Prize in Physics for his "invention of automatic regulators for use in conjunction with gas accumulators for illuminating lighthouses and buoys".
+Nils Gustaf Dalén ([ˈɡɵ̂sːtav daˈleːn]; 30 November 1869 – 9 December 1937) was a Swedish engineer and inventor who received the Nobel Prize in Physics in 1912 "for his invention of automatic regulators for use in conjunction with gas accumulators for illuminating lighthouses and buoys".

 Early years

 Dalén was born in Stenstorp, a small village in Falköping Municipality, Västra Götaland County.
 He managed the family farm, which he expanded to include a market garden, a seed merchants and a dairy.
 In 1892 he invented a milk-fat tester to check milk quality of the milk delivered and went to Stockholm to show his new invention for Gustaf de Laval. de Laval was impressed by the self-taught Dalén and the invention and encouraged him to get a basic technical education.
 He was admitted to the Chalmers University of Technology where he earned his Master's degree and a Doctorate on leaving in 1896.
 Dalén was much the same type of inventor as Gustaf de Laval, not afraid of testing "impossible" ideas, but Dalén was much more careful with the company economy.
 The products should have a solid market place before he introduced a new product.